 When Should A Pregnant Woman Stop Running?

-If you are an avid runner who is looking to grow your family, you may find yourself wondering if you will have to sacrifice your running while pregnant.
+If you are an avid runner looking to grow your family, you may find yourself wondering if you will have to sacrifice your running while pregnant.
 Is it safe to exercise while pregnant?
 Can I do high-impact activities?
 Will it hurt the baby?
 How will I know when to stop or start taking it easy?

 Running while pregnant can be an enjoyable experience and can also be done safely.
 There are, however, some basic guidelines you should know and follow.